unrealbg/ESP32-MQTT-EnvMonitor/README.md

 ## Troubleshooting

+- **Bootloop Prevention:**
+   If the device repeatedly enters a bootloop, ensure that the correct GPIO pins are configured for your sensor(s) and relay.
+Verify the pin assignments in the code (e.g., in `BaseSensorService`, `AhtSensorService`, and `RelayService`) match your hardware setup.
+Incorrect pin assignments can cause improper initialization, leading to boot issues.

 - **MQTT Connection Issues:**
   Ensure the MQTT broker hostname and port number are correctly set in the code.